hyunikn/json-den-java/README.md

 JSON-Den-Java
 =============
-JSON decoder and encoder.
-It parses, manipulates, and stringifies JSON.
+A JSON handling library: it parses, manipulates, and stringifies JSON.

 It is not yet finished.